Current News and Activities

 Pending Appeals

-The Board is currently hearing 2022 assessment year appeals, and incorporating 2023 appeals if Petitioners have appeals for both years.
+The Board is currently hearing 2022 and 2023 assessment year appeals.
 When a hearing is scheduled for you, the Clerk of the Board will send you a Hearing Notice prior to your hearing.
 You will be given an opportunity to reschedule the date if need be.
 As it is often necessary to schedule hearings with a short turnaround time to submit additional evidence, it is important to note that YOU MAY SUBMIT ADDITIONAL EVIDENCE PERTAINING TO YOUR APPEAL AT ANY TIME DURING THIS PROCESS UP TO 21-BUSINESS DAYS PRIOR TO YOUR SCHEDULED HEARING.
 Providing effective and convincing evidence early may lead to discussions with the Assessor's Office and a possible Stipulation Agreement preventing the need for a hearing to be held.
 Per WAC 458-14-056(6), if you have a pending appeal with the BOE, and you receive a new Value Notice from the Assessor that you disagree with, you must file a timely Petition with the BOE in order to preserve your right to appeal for that year.
 This is an annual process and each year's Petition stands on its own merits.

 BOE Overview and Current Members